A topic from the subject of Experimentation in Chemistry.

 Basic Concepts

 Chemical synthesis is based on the principles of chemical bonding.
 Atoms and molecules are held together by chemical bonds, which are forces that attract atoms to each other.
-The strength and type of chemical bond depends on the atoms involved and their electronic configurations.
+The strength and type of chemical bond depend on the atoms involved and their electronic configurations.

 Equipment and Techniques